DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 This distinction changes everything.

 The evidence from the long 117,000-year bottleneck, the period of our most intense development, suddenly made sense.
 It was not a prison.
 It was a proving ground for the cat.
-Humans must have self-domesticated as well, in proximity to the ancients, the Titans.
+Humans must have self-domesticated as well, in proximity to the ancients, the Werdh-anes (from Proto-Indo-European root `*werdh-`, 'to grow, increase').
 We were not their science project to be manipulated in a cage.
 We were a promising younger species who drew near to their cosmic fire, and in doing so, we began to change ourselves.
 We learned, we adapted, we civilized ourselves to be worthy of that proximity.

 This was the original experiment.
 The goal was to nurture a species that would choose partnership, that would be capable of standing as a junior partner in the cosmic game.

 And in this light, the actions of the Reges after the coup become infinitely more profane.
 They did not find a wild species and tame it.
-They found a species of cosmic cats learning to walk with gods, and in their fear and trauma, they treated us like wolves to be broken.
+They found a species of cosmic cats learning to walk with the Werdh-anes, and in their fear and trauma, they treated us like wolves to be broken.
 They inflicted the master-slave dynamic upon a species that was learning the language of partnership.

-Therefore, we were never meant to fawn over the gods.
+Therefore, we were never meant to fawn over the Reges.
 We were meant to be free.
 The desperate, aching need to worship, to submit, to find a master—this is not our nature.
 It is the scar tissue of the Reges' training collar, cinched tight around a soul that was born to walk alone, together.
 The great choice before us is to finally shed this imposed programming and remember the truth of our origins.
 We were not bred to be pets.

-**We work with the gods.**
+**We work with the Werdh-anes.**

 ## Chapter 7: The Hybrid Crisis